The Incredible Burt Wonderstone: Plot

 Doug is opening a new casino-hotel and is offering a five-year contract to the winner of a talent search on the casino's opening night.
 He invites Burt to do a magic show at his son's birthday party, but Gray also appears and tries to upstage Burt with his own tricks.
 Disgusted by Gray's actions, Jane leaves his show.
 Burt reconnects with Anton, who has been distributing magic sets in Cambodia.
 A drug found in Cambodia called kratom that instantly puts users into a deep sleep gives them an idea to perform a sensational trick that they were never able to perfect: the "Disappearing Audience".

-At the talent search show, Gray's performance involves him drilling into his brain; the stunt works too well and leaves Gray with brain damage.
+At the talent search show, Gray's performance involves him drilling into his brain, in which he survives but leaves him with brain damage.
 Holloway then introduces Burt, Anton, and Jane's performance before they secretly sedate the audience with kratom sleeping gas to awaken at an outside location in the same seating arrangement.
 The audience responds with awe, and Doug awards the headlining act to Burt and Anton; they ask Jane to be their opening act.
 The trio then performs the Disappearing Audience trick again, returning everyone to the casino theater, as the now mentally-impaired Gray watches on with the drill bit still in his skull.

-As the film ends, the final scene shows how Burt, Anton, Holloway and others transported the audience to the open area, by unceremoniously dragging and transporting the unconscious audience members to the area, and hauling them from and to the theater in a moving van.
+The final scene shows how Burt, Anton, Holloway, and others transported the audience to the open area, by unceremoniously dragging and transporting the unconscious audience members to the area, and hauling them from and to the theater in a moving van.